paleumm/Introduction-to-Lightning/01-quickstart/README.md

 ```

 `training_step` has a significant role in Lightning.
 It defines how we want our network to train in each step.
 This will return a loss for each step.
+The `batch_idx` is for indexing.
 ```python
 class NeuralNetwork(LightningModule):
     def __init__(self):